-While attending the Formula 1 Grand Prix in Montreal this past June (2017) , I had yet another opportunity to lose myself in pondering a subject I really enjoy considering: the journey toward peak performance, and coping with the minor (and sometimes major) mistakes made along the way.
+While attending the Formula 1 Grand Prix in Montreal this past June (2017), I had yet another opportunity to lose myself in pondering a subject I enjoy considering: the journey toward peak performance, and coping with the minor (and sometimes major) mistakes made along the way.

-As I gripped the track side fence, I peered through to the tarmac in front of me, awaiting the world’s most expert drivers to hit the track for their Free Practice session.
+As I gripped the trackside fence, I peered through to the tarmac in front of me, awaiting the world’s most expert drivers to hit the track for their Free Practice session.
 It is enlightening to see the driver’s momentarily lapsing in judgement/concentration, locking their brakes into the corner.
 It is enlightening to see a rookie driver inch ever-closer to the barriers on the exit of corners as he builds in confidence and finds more exit speed.
 It is even more enlightening to witness his journey toward the limit of performance end abruptly in the form of a sudden impact with the barrier.
 The fans lift their hands and drop them on their heads in disappointment, frustration, and the like, but I find myself enthralled in a daydream, wishing I could teleport myself to his team garage to see him interact with his team of engineers upon his return.
 What I’d find is an unshaken young man, receiving a firm hand of console upon his shoulder, followed by a debrief from his engineers.
 They would be asking all of the right questions, and he’d be taking his time, answering them carefully.
-He’d likely be handed a bottle of water, and some recent telemetry to study, before he went back to the team’s motor home.
+He’d likely be handed a bottle of water, and some recent telemetry to study before he went back to the team’s motorhome.
 Before he walked away, he’d likely glance up toward the big lens positioned near the side of his face, the International sports feed, and provide fans with a smile and a thumbs up as he walks past.
 That’s it.
 No sulking.
 No falling-apart-at-the-seams.
 All part of a day’s work.
 The take home here.
 Two points.
 First point: mistakes await you in the realm of the uncharted.
 You’re going to have to make them if you wish to improve your birding game, and once you fully accept that they are an integral part of one’s birding journey, their negative impact will be overcome.
-Second point: sometimes, as the human that you are, you simply slip up…you “lock your brakes” and miss the apex of the corner (miss the ID) but continue along on the course of your birding day.
+Second point: sometimes you merely slip up, you “lock your brakes” and miss the apex of the corner (misidentify a bird) but continue along on the course of your birding day.
 Congrats, you were just given some excellent feedback on your current performance, and you learned something new.

-Below is a list of six memorable mistakes I have made over the past year and a half.
+Below is a list of six noteworthy mistakes I have made over the past year and a half.
 I’ve made more, too, but I can’t recall their detail in such colour:

 - Sharp-shinned Hawk identified as a Cooper’s